U.S. Route 11 in Maryland: Route description

 US 11 turns west onto Burhans Boulevard and immediately crosses over the Norfolk Southern Railway line again.
 The federal highway curves to the north, paralleling the rail line, then crosses over the Winchester and Western Railroad line as its junction with the Norfork Southern Railway line.
 US 11 continues north through a residential neighborhood before passing by the Hagerstown Roundhouse Museum and passing under CSX Transportation's Lurgan Subdivision rail line just east of its wye with the Norfolk Southern Railway line.
 At the intersection with Elgin Boulevard and Lanvale Street, US 11 turns east to remain on Burhans Boulevard and starts to parallel the CSX Transportation rail line.
 The federal highway and railroad curve to the north, where the highway intersects US 40 on the opposite side of the tracks from downtown Hagerstown.
 US 40 consists of a one-way pair: Washington Street eastbound and Franklin Street westbound.
 Between the two directions of US 40, US 11 passes historic Hagerstown station, which is now the headquarters of the Hagerstown Police Department.
 North of US 40, US 11 intersects Salem Avenue, crosses Norfolk Southern Railway's Lurgan Branch rail line, and curves north away from CSX Transportation's Hanover Subdivision rail line, which turns to the east.
 Burhans Boulevard reaches its northern end at an oblique three-way intersection with Pennsylvania Avenue.

-US 11 continues north on Pennsylvania Avenue, passing North Hagerstown High School.
+US 11 continues north on Pennsylvania Avenue, passing west of North Hagerstown High School.
 State maintenance of the federal highway resumes, and the highway's name changes to Middleburg Pike at Haven Road just before the highway leaves the city of Hagerstown.
 US 11 continues north past residential subdivisions in the suburb of Fountainhead-Orchard Hills.
 The federal highway passes a Volvo manufacturing plant and intersects Maugans Avenue, which heads west to Maugansville.
 North of the intersection with Showalter Road, US 11 adjoins the property of Hagerstown Regional Airport.
 The federal highway curves to the northeast and passes through a tunnel under the airport's east–west runway.
 The federal highway curves back to the northwest through an industrial area before resuming its northward course to the Pennsylvania state line.
 US 11 enters Pennsylvania just south of the federal highway's intersection with Pennsylvania Route 163 (Mason Dixon Road).